magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 The Dilation Protocol
 =====================

+Dilation takes Magic Wormhole beyond file-transfer!

+Designed as the basis for a next-generation file-transfer, Dilation is a “bulk data” protocol between two peers.
+Dilation has features suitable for use by a variety of application-level protocols.

+Motivational examples: Git With Me, Pear-On, Sync With Me, Fowl.

-The Dilation protocol is a “bulk data” protocol between two peers (either direct p2p connection, or via a Transit relay).
-It is durable and reliable: connections are re-established, and data is definitely transmitted in-order to the other peer.
+Dilation is durable and reliable: connections are re-established, and data is definitely transmitted in-order to the other peer.
 There are subchannels: logically separate streams as the application protocol requires.

-Multiple ways to connect are supported, via “hints”.
-These exist for direct TCP, TCP via Tor, and TCP to a central Transit helper (see also “Canonical hint encodings” in the :doc:`Transit documentation <transit>`.
+Multiple ways to connect to peers are supported, via “hints”.
+Hints currently exist for direct TCP, TCP via Tor, and TCP to a central Transit helper (see also “Canonical hint encodings” in the :doc:`Transit documentation <transit>`.

 These building-blocks allow “application” protocols to be simpler by not having to deal with re-connection attempts and network problems.
 Dilation was conceived during development of a “next-generation” file-transfer protocol now called “ `Dilated File Transfer <https://github.com/magic-wormhole/magic-wormhole-protocols/pull/23>`__”.

+Dilation does NOT aim to replace all manner of peer-to-peer connections; it has enough features to support many use-cases while keeping the simplicity, security and human-involvement of Magic Wormhole's core.

 This document assumes you are familiar with the core Mailbox protocol and the general promises of Magic Wormhole.
 For more information see :doc:`the Server Protocol <server-protocol>`.

 Dilation Overview